Debt / Income Ratio

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-Remember these ratios are only guidelines.
-We will be happy to pre-qualify you to help you figure out how large a mortgage you can afford.
+Remember, these ratios are only guidelines.
+A Teacher Next Door Program Specialist will be happy to pre-qualify you, to help you figure out how much home you can afford.

 Ready to get started?